Massimo Viola lives in Piacenza (Northern Italy). He is a curious and passionate reader of art history.

 The Sistine Chapel is part of the Vatican Museums, which include thousands of artworks and masterpieces by Leonardo, Raphael and Caravaggio, just to cite a few.
 Visiting hours of the museums are Monday to Saturday from 9:00 to 16:00.
 The museums are closed on Sunday, with the exception of the last Sunday of each month, when admission is free (hours 9.00 to 12.30).

 The best time to enjoy the Sistine frescoes (and the whole museum) is to avoid the busiest periods (Christmas, Easter and Italian national holidays).
 Bring your binoculars and be ready to strain your neck a little.

 Michelangelo's Frescoes and the Scripture

 1477 - 1481

-Sixtus IV decides the building of the Sistine Chapel upon the project of Baccio Pontelli.
+Sixtus IV decides on building the Sistine Chapel upon the project of Baccio Pontelli.

 1481 - 1483

-The north and south walls of the Chapel are decorated by famous artists (Botticelli, Perugino, Ghirlandaio and other) with scenes from the Old and the New Testament
+The north and south walls of the Chapel are decorated by famous artists (Botticelli, Perugino, Ghirlandaio and others) with scenes from the Old and the New Testament.

 1508 - 1512

 Michelangelo paints the ceiling of the Chapel with the scenes of the Creation and the Great Flood.